Personal Backup Version 5.2

 Recurrence:

-In the upper area (see screenshot), you can select when the destination directory is to change:
+In the upper left area (see screenshot), you can select when the destination directory is to change:

 Never